This page is for new students who do not have a current visa to study in the UK and need to apply for a Student Visa from overseas.

 This is subject to change and you will pay the equivalent of this fee in your home currency.

-This is also the standard application fee for any dependants you include on your application.
+This is also the standard application fee for any dependants applying to enter the UK.

 Depending on which country you are applying from, there are usually services you can pay for to expedite your visa application.
 If you want to explore using any of these extra services, you can find more information on the website of the relevant the UKVI partner for your country: